Semhal22/alx-higher_level_programming/0x10-python-network_0/README.md

     * Display only body of a 200 Status code response
 2. cURL Method
 	* ends a DELETE request to the URL passed as the first argument and displays the body of the response
+3. cURL only methods
+	* Displays all HTTP methods the server will accept